packit/packit.dev/content/docs/guide.md

 We have rudimentary support for the Pagure instances since they are used in the downstream workflow.
 Packit cannot be set up as a CI (in the same sense as on GitHub or GitLab) on Pagure instances, since the demand for this feature is not significant.
-The differences between GitHub/GitLab and Pagure APIs would result in many workarounds to be implemented, if possible at all.
+The differences between GitHub/GitLab and Pagure APIs would result in many workarounds having to be implemented, if it would be possible at all.
 You can track the progress in the [related issue](https://github.com/packit/packit-service/issues/556) on GitHub.